 The Galápagos Islands, situated 600 miles off the coast of Ecuador, is awash with unusual wildlife, many of which are native to their shores.
 It should come as no surprise then that there is equally quirky life deep below the archipelago in the Pacific Ocean.

-In this week’s Blue Planet II, viewers are treated to a love story, the tale of two young shrimps who find their forever home in a small glass sponge.
+Viewers are treated to a love story, the tale of two young shrimps who find their forever home in a small glass sponge.

 The Venus’ flower basket, as it’s called, is made of flexible silica.
 However, as the shrimp grow, they become trapped inside, so must stay with their companion for eternity.